EnterpriseDB/repmgr/README.md

 string for each node, but this is obviously a security risk and should be avoided.

+### Separate replication user

+In some circumstances it might be desirable to create a dedicated replication-only user (in addition to the user who manages the `repmgr` metadata.
+In this case, the replication user should be set in `repmgr.conf` via the parameter `replication_user`; `repmgr` will use this value when making replication connections and generating `recovery.conf`.
+This value will also be stored in the `repmgr.nodes` table for each node; it no longer needs to be explicitly specified when cloning a node or executing `repmgr standby follow`.

 Setting up cascading replication with repmgr
 --------------------------------------------